Can You Have More Than One Conventional Loan?

 - 7–10 properties: Minimum 720, recommended 720+

-See the pattern?
-Every new conventional loan raises the bar.
-And don’t forget - each mortgage application triggers a hard credit inquiry.
-Applying for several loans in a short time can temporarily drop your score.
+As you get more conventional loans, the requirements go up.
+Also, keep in mind that every mortgage application causes a hard credit inquiry.
+Applying for several loans in a short time can temporarily lower your credit score.

 Cash Reserves and Income Calculations

-Lenders want to know you won’t go broke if a property sits empty.
-That’s where reserves come in.
+Lenders want to make sure you can cover costs if a property is vacant.
+That's why they require reserves.
 Acceptable reserve assets include:

 - Savings accounts